Risk of Sleep Disruption

 The "I’m in bed 8 hours but I wake up tired" pattern often isn’t about hours; it’s about architecture.
 Which ADORA2A/COMT variant pattern you carry decides whether better sleep hygiene is sufficient or whether targeted nutrient and environmental support is needed to actually stay asleep.

 Risk of Sleep Disruption is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the sleep optimization and circadian health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the sleep optimization and circadian health spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →